santoshlite/quantclean/README.md

  - Close - Deci-cents Close Price for TradeBar.
  - Volume - Number of shares traded in this TradeBar.

-If you just have a date column (e.g : something like YYYY-MM-DD), it'll look like this:
+If you just have a date column (e.g : something like YYYY-MM-DD), it will look like this:

 | Date| Open | High | Low | Close | Volume
 | ----------- | ---------- | --------- | ---------- | --------- | ---------